ittner/newslinkrss/README.md

 fix this.
 If the name of a parameter matches the regular expression given in this option, that name/value pair will be removed from the URL query string.
 This option may be repeated many times if necessary.
-Example: `-Q '^utm.+'` (notice the anchor to only match a prefix).
+Example: `-Q '^utm.+'` (notice the anchor to only match prefixes).

 ### Excluding body elements